shayanaimi/IMaSC/README.md

 #### What to label

+Currently, IMaSC supports labeling of scientific instruments and the spacecraft that carry them.
+Using the directions above, label all instances of either scientific instruments or spacecraft.

 ## Versioning

 [Semantic versioning](https://semver.org/) is used for this project.
 If you are contributing to this project, please use semantic versioning guidelines when submitting your pull request.